Legally Reviewed by Matthew Dolman

 Reporting Abuse and Understanding Your Role

 Every state has laws that require professionals like teachers, doctors, and social workers to report suspected child abuse.
-But anyone can make a report, whether or not they’re a mandated reporter.
+But anyone can report suspected abuse in foster care—you do not need to be a mandated reporter or have proof to make a report.

 How To Report Sexual Abuse In A Foster Home Or The Foster Care System